petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/defining-a-custom-data-schema.md

 ---
 uuid: 81a1b13c-c5c4-4f62-a50c-8462ea8b38e3
 ---
-# Customizing a Data Schema
+# Defining a Custom Data Schema

 The ticketing application requires custom data fields and selections.
 You use Liferay [objects](../../building-applications/objects.md) and [picklists](../../building-applications/objects/picklists.md) to define a custom data schema.